nathan-eagle/MiM/README.md

 For issues or questions:
 - Open an issue on GitHub
-- Check the logs in Vercel dashboard for debugging
+- Check the logs in Vercel dashboard for debugging # Force deployment